plotly/plotly.js/README.md

     <script src="https://cdn.plot.ly/plotly-2.0.0-rc.2.min.js"></script>
 ```

-## Partial bundles
+## Bundles

-There are two kinds of plotly.js partial bundles:
+There are two kinds of plotly.js bundles:
-1. The official partial bundles that are distributed to `npm` and the CDN, described in [the dist README](https://github.com/plotly/plotly.js/blob/master/dist/README.md).
+1. Complete and partial official bundles that are distributed to `npm` and the `CDN`, described in [the dist README](https://github.com/plotly/plotly.js/blob/master/dist/README.md).
 2. Custom bundles you can create yourself, if none of the distributed packages meet your needs.

 Use the `traces` option to include just the trace types you need.